 Samadhi: The Long-Lost Key to Effortless Presence

-The samadhi of classic meditation is truly the misplaced, misunderstood, and long-forgotten missing key to effortless presence.
+In meditation schools around the world, the samadhi of classic meditation is truly the misunderstood, misplaced, and long-forgotten missing key to effortless presence.

 Instead, samadhi has everything to do with leaving all else behind and diving deep within, so all the frenzied waves of your mind can settle down quietly to a profound state of presence and blissful repose.